MullerPlumbingPayroll/Planning-and-Meetings/README.md

     * $7/month for database through Firebase

 Where to format into CSV (Front End/Back End)?
-Will be a discussion later in the process
+Will be a discussion later in the process Hosting with Firebase, Cost?
+Cron job - set hours to 0 and reset pay period

 Client Questions
   * When uploading csv file with jobs, Is it going to have the old jobs as well?
 Will it have the jobs such that the jobs correctly point to the old jobs?